samwli/EnergyPrediction/README.md

 # seasonal_energy_pred
 Skillful prediction of UK winter seasonal energy demand based on autumn climate information.
-Use UK_energy.py to run predictions, and the other scripts to process data and generate plots (remember to change file names and paths).
-For HDD proxy data, please run the provided code on ERAI NetCDF daily min/max T2m data over the UK.
+Use UK_energy.py to run predictions, and the plotting script to create gridpoint analysis plots (remember to change file names and paths).
 Please contact for any questions or concerns.

 Results plots and a poster presented at the 101st AMS meeting is also available.